-Information storage equipment, such as computers, laptops, tablets, mobile phones and external storage devices will only be taken off school site if authorisation from the Headteacher/Strategic Business Manager has been obtained.
+Information storage equipment, such as computers, laptops, tablets, mobile phones and external storage devices will only be taken off school site if authorisation from the Headteacher or Strategic Business Manager has been obtained.

-Personally identifiable information, sensitive or confidential data contained within paper based documentation will only be taken off school site if authorisation from the Headteacher or Strategic Business Manager has been obtained.
+Personally identifiable information, sensitive or confidential data contained within paperbased documentation will only be taken off the school site if authorisation from the Headteacher has been obtained.